 - Add the tomato paste, Worcestershire sauce and beef broth.
-Stir and scrape up any browned bits from the bottom of the pot.
+Stir well and scrape up any browned bits that are stuck to the bottom of the pot.

 - Place the beef back in the pot.
-If using fresh thyme sprigs add them now.
+Add the fresh thyme sprigs or dried thyme.

-- Close the Instant Pot lid and turn the steam release valve to the sealing position.
+- Close the Instant Pot lid and move the steam release valve to the sealing position.
 Cook on Manual/Pressure Cook, high pressure, for 60 minutes.
-When the cook time ends, allow the pressure to release naturally for 10 minutes and then quick release any remaining pressure by turning the valve to the venting position.
+When the cook time ends, allow the pressure to release naturally for 10 minutes and then quick release any remaining pressure by moving the valve to the venting position.

-- Remove the beef and vegetables from the Instant Pot.
-Discard the thyme stems.
+- Remove the beef and vegetables from the Instant Pot, leaving the juices in the pot.
+Discard the thyme stems (if you used fresh thyme).
 Use two forks to shred the roast into chunks.

 - Thicken the juices in the Instant Pot (optional): Turn the Instant Pot on saute mode.
 Stir together 2 tablespoons cornstarch and 2 tablespoons water in a small bowl and pour into the liquid in the pot.
 Cook, stirring occasionally, until gravy has thickened slightly.